About bActivate

 Mare and Foal

-Up to 15% of all mares struggle to get in foal.
+Up to 15% of all mares — often called non-pregnant mares, problem mares, or barren mares — struggle to get in foal.
 Recent investigations have demonstrated that dormant bacterial infections in the uterus are a major cause.
-Dormant bacteria are difficult to diagnose by standard techniques and highly tolerant to antibiotic.
-Efficient handling thus requires re-activation of the bacteria.
-This can be achieved by instillation of bActivate, a bacterial growth medium, into the uterus.
+Dormant bacteria are difficult to diagnose by standard techniques and highly tolerant to antibiotics.
+Efficient handling requires re-activation of the bacteria, achieved by instillation of bActivate, a bacterial growth medium, into the uterus.

 bActivate has been tested by the therio group at Hagyard Equine Medical Institute, the world’s largest equine hospital in Kentucky who basically normalized mare fertility by including bActivate into the standard repro work-up.